FRED-2/Fred2/Fred2/doc/index.rst

    Fred2

-Wellcome to the class and function documentation of FRED2.
-Tutorials on how to use FRED2 can be found [https://github.com/FRED-2/Fred2/tree/master/Fred2/tutorials](at our GitHub repository).
+Welcome to the class and function documentation of FRED2.

+Tutorials on how to use FRED2 can be found at https://github.com/FRED-2/Fred2/tree/master/Fred2/tutorials.

 Indices and tables
 ==================